 The problem is you need to be able to identify who the vehicle’s owner is.
 And bringing a civil case can be costly and time consuming.

 A more practical solution is to install lockable car park posts or fold-down bollards on your driveway.
-These will prevent anyone from physically driving onto it.
+These prevent anyone from physically driving onto it.

 You could also install a gate across the driveway with a locking system.

 These measures could cost you, but it could be a sensible option in areas where parking is limited, and where nuisance parking is liable to reoccur.